yohandiaz/cortex-on-minikube/README.md

 Before starting, ensure you have the following tools installed on your system:

+For a smooth operation of Cortex and Elasticsearch on Minikube, the following minimum system resources are recommended:

+- **CPU**: At least 2 CPU cores available available to assign to the Minikube cluste.
+- **Memory**: At least 4 GB of RAM available to assign to the Minikube cluster.
+- **Disk Space**: At least 20 GB of free disk space for the Minikube cluster.

+### Package dependencies

 - **Minikube**: [Installation Guide](https://minikube.sigs.k8s.io/docs/start/)
   - We will use the Docker driver, but other [Drivers](https://minikube.sigs.k8s.io/docs/drivers/) are also supported.
 - **Kubectl**: [Installation Guide for Linux](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/)